cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 ## Input/output files

 All actions take the name of input file and the name of output file as an argument.
 When the given input or output is a text file, the argument is optional and when not specified, the standard input/output is used.
 Use `-` to explicitly specify standard input or output for input or output file.

+### Input file excerpt

+Mindcode accepts the `--excerpt` command line option followed by a `line:column-line:column` specification of the portion of the input file to load for compiling (both line and column indexes starting at 1).
+For example, `--excerpt 8:5-15:17` selects text starting at line 8, column 5 and ending at line 15, column 17 from the input file.
+Some IDEs can be configured to produce these values corresponding to the selected text, giving teh ability to compile just the selected text using Mindcode.

+The `--excerpt` option is applied only to the main input file, not to the files added through the `--append` command line option or `require` directive.

 ### Additional input files

 When performing the _Compile Mindcode_ action, it is possible to use the `-a` or `--append` command line parameter to specify additional source files to be compiled along with the input file.
 The source files are parsed separately and error messages that may be generated during the compilation include the name of the file where the error occurred.

-The `--append` command-line option has the same effect as the [`require` statement](SYNTAX.markdown#libraries-and-included-files).
+The `--append` command-line option has the same effect as the [`require` statement](SYNTAX.markdown#libraries-and-external-files).

 ## Log file

 The `-l` argument can be used to specify log file, a file which receives messages generated while running the tool.
 When such file isn't specified, the standard output is used (if standard output is already used for the output file, messages are witten to the standard error instead).

 ## MLog Watcher integration